 What factors influence the effects and response to tectonic activity?

-However, in LICs the buildings are often of poor design because of cost.
-This is one reason why earthquake damage in LICs is usually greater.
-For example in 1999 an earthquake measuring between 6.8-7.0 on the Richter Scale killed 17 000 people in Turkey.
+However, in LICs, the buildings are often of poor design because of cost.
+This is one reason why earthquake damage in LICs is usually more significant.
+For example, in 1999, an earthquake measuring between 6.8 and 7.0 on the Richter Scale killed 17,000 people in Turkey.

 HICs are more likely to have response plans available.
-In Japan school students practice an earthquake drill on the 1st September every year.
-Emergency services are well trained in responding to a tectonic hazard.
-In contrast LEDCs tend to lack disaster response plans.
+In Japan, school students practice an earthquake drill every year on the 1st of September.
+Emergency services are well-trained in responding to a tectonic hazard.
+In contrast, LEDCs tend to lack disaster response plans.

 LICs often have to rely on aid from HICs to assist in responding to earthquakes.
-Aid can come in many forms e.g. medical facilities, tents, rescue teams etc. Aid can take anywhere up to 3 days to arrive.
-This reduces the chance of survival for many people injured or trapped beneath buildings.
+Aid can come in many forms, e.g. medical facilities, tents, rescue teams, etc. Aid can take anywhere up to 3 days to arrive.
+This reduces the chance of survival for many injured or trapped beneath buildings.

 Population density also affects the impact of an earthquake.
 Earthquakes can be a devastating phenomenon when they hit densely populated areas.
-Their effect can be greatly reduced in more sparsely populated areas.
+Their effect can be significantly reduced in more sparsely populated areas.

-The closer the epicentre the stronger the earthquake.
-Therefore earthquakes that have epicentres close to major urban areas tend to cause more problems than those that occur some distance from urban areas.
+The closer the epicentre, the stronger the earthquake.
+Therefore, earthquakes with epicentres near major urban areas tend to cause more problems than those that occur some distance from urban areas.

-Lack of emergency services and poor communication links in LICs mean that people are not rescued as quickly, or cared for as well, as they would be in a HIC.
+Lack of emergency services and poor communication links in LICs mean that people are not rescued as quickly or cared for as they would be in a HIC.

-Night time earthquakes can make it more difficult to rescue people immediately after an earthquake.
-However, there are few people on the street, in public buildings and at work.
+Night-time earthquakes can make rescuing people immediately after an earthquake more difficult.
+However, few people are on the street, in public buildings and at work.

 Earthquakes can result in higher fatalities if they occur in times of cold weather.

-The type of soil or rock that an area is built on affects the impact of the earthquake.
-Soils that contain a large amount of water can turn to liquid causing the buildings to sink.
+The type of soil or rock an area is built on affects the earthquake’s impact.
+Soils containing a large amount of water can turn liquid, causing the buildings to sink.
 This is called liquefaction.

 Use the images below to explore related GeoTopics.